Marquand: Refined Contemporary Design

 The master bedroom suite is a dream offering loads of neutral, understated elegance.
 The upholstered bed is by Giorgetti with nightstands by Baker.
 Framed photography by David Charette hangs above the bed.
 A chandelier by Visual Comfort hangs above, with a rug from John Kaph below.
 Marble and onyx complete the master bathroom.

 The master suite also includes a gorgeous walk-in closet/dressing room custom finished with white and mirrored walls by Ornare.
 An island provides storage for jewelry and accessories while a high-top desk serves as an organizational area.

 That concludes our photo tour of this lovely city residence.
 There is a total of four bedrooms, and four bathrooms, plus a powder room.
 The building includes white glove doormen and concierge services, as well as a fitness center among their amenities.
 Britto Charette’s refined contemporary design has made this pied-a-terre the peaceful escape the owners were seeking.

 All photos and info courtesy of Britto Charette.

-…and more exciting news from this design team.
 Take a look at these!

 Miami designers Jay Britto and David Charette, of Britto Charette, have won Interior Design magazine’s 2016 Best of Year award for their revelation in glass called PUQUIOS.
 Britto Charette, along with more than 2000 entrants from 38 countries, vied for the coveted title awarded in 130 product and interior design project categories.